I Want to Stream Movies! Improving the WiFi at RV Campgrounds

 Now that you know the 3 steps you can take to increase your internet connection, let’s get back to the issue of streaming TV.
 There is one more thing that you can do to give you a better chance at streaming TV: give up the high definition picture!
 Most streaming services default to a high definition picture quality, and a higher quality picture requires more bandwidth to operate.

 If you find yourself streaming a movie with non-stop buffering or the screen freezes and pixelates, then you may be closer than you think to a better experience.
 If you don’t have access to more bandwidth, then the only other option is to decrease the amount of bandwidth needed to view the movie.
 If you simply change your picture quality from high definition to standard definition then you may be able to watch that same movie with no issues.
 It is all a work in progress, and every situation can be different, but these are practical steps you can take to improve your experience.

 Netflix, for example, defaults to high definition video quality.
 You can reduce the quality of the picture within Netflix, and this may be all that is needed to prevent buffering.
 Tami wrote an article a while back on how to change the Netflix setting and you can check that out here.
 For services like Hulu, YouTube, and others, you can do a quick Google search to learn how to change the video quality settings.

-To summarize, remember, you can improve the POD (Power, Obstructions, Distance) by making physical changes to your location, and/or by getting a Wi-Fi booster.
+To summarize, remember, you can improve the POD (Power, Obstructions, Distance) by making physical changes to your location, and/or by getting a Wi-Fi booster or a Pepwave Cellular Router.
 In addition, if you are on the edge of a good video experience on the parks Wi-Fi, then consider decreasing the picture quality.
 You will barely notice the difference in the picture quality and it certainly beats a movie buffering during the best scene!